As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 They are extreme igneous rocks because they form during the final stage of magma crystallization and contain huge crystals.

-Some of the best topaz, tourmaline, and aquamarine deposits in the world have been found in pegmatite.
+Some of the best topaz, tourmaline, and aquamarine deposits worldwide have been found in pegmatite.
 Crabtree pegmatite in western North Carolina has yielded many lovely transparent emeralds and a green variety of beryl.
 The Harding pegmatite in New Mexico contains spodumene crystals five meters long.

 Beryl vs. Emerald: 7 Key Differences (Are They The Same?)